 What are you hoping to find on your next job search?
 It could be a salary hike, a snazzier job title or a flexible schedule with remote or hybrid work options.
-Or could it be that, like so many other job seekers today, your top priority is something less tangible: an organizational culture that suits your work style and values.
+Or could it be that, like so many other job seekers today, your top priority is something less tangible: an organization with a company culture that is well-suited to your work style and values.

 The truth is, even the smallest companies have a corporate culture, whether they know it or not.
 And it can be identified in something as formal as a mission statement or as informal as a Slack chat.

 Examples of company culture include a collaborative work environment versus one where employees concentrate individually on specific projects; a highly hierarchical and complex management structure versus a flat organizational structure that helps involve workers more in key decision-making; and a workforce that prides itself on strict professionalism versus one that encourages fun and risk-taking.

 Focus on the elements most meaningful to you when evaluating a new position.
 Perhaps you put a premium on work-life balance and are looking for a manager who champions flexibility.
 If sustainability or social movements are important to you, you might want to look for a company with strong commitments to the environment or diversity.

 Focus on the elements most meaningful to you when evaluating a new position.
 Perhaps you put a premium on work-life balance and are looking for a manager who champions flexibility.
 If sustainability or social movements are important to you, consider looking for a company with strong commitments to the environment or diversity.
 If you know why you want to work for a certain type of company, you’ll be better able to focus your job-hunting efforts.